 Healthcare providers must obtain informed consent from patients before performing any medical treatment or procedure.
 Informed consent means that the patient understands the risks and benefits of the treatment or procedure and has given their permission.
 Failure to obtain informed consent can result in a medical malpractice claim.

 Nursing home neglect occurs when it fails to provide adequate care for its residents.
 This can include neglecting basic needs such as food, water, and hygiene and failing to provide necessary medical treatment.
+There are many reasons for nursing home neglect, the main one being understaffed nursing homes.

 Emergency room medical malpractice refers to situations where a healthcare provider in an emergency room fails to provide adequate care to a patient, resulting in harm or injury.
 This can include misdiagnosis, delayed treatment, surgical errors, medication errors, failure to monitor a patient's condition, or other types of malpractice.
 Patients harmed due to emergency room medical malpractice may be entitled to compensation for their injuries and related expenses.